 Like any hearing-related condition, symptoms can vary from person to person.
 If you experience any of the above, you should visit a medical professional.

-The cause of Meniere's disease remains unknown.
+The cause of Meniere's disease remains unknown to this very day.
 It is believed that genetic and environmental factors are involved which can cause slight biological changes and damage to the inner ear.
 However, an overall root cause is difficult to identify.
 This is amplified by the rarity of the condition.

 As it stands, there is no cure for the condition.
-Why there may not be many treatments for the disorder, there are some ways to help prevent or reduce the risk of experience an attack.
+Why there may not be many treatments for the disorder, there are some ways to help prevent or reduce the risk of experiencing an onset.

 When a sudden episode occurs, it's likely you will experience all or at least many of the symptoms at once.